Persistent Volumes in Kubernetes – Class Notes for CKA Exam Preparation

 Access mode mismatch (PVC requests

-but PV only supportsReadWriteOnce
+ReadWriteManybut PV only supportsReadWriteOnce).

 kubectl describe pvc <pvc-name> # Check events for errors kubectl get storageclass # Verify StorageClass exists kubectl get pv # Check available PVs